Code-Institute-Submissions/ctoweyburke-MS2GaeilgeMemoryGame_JuneResub/README.md

 ### Get in Touch (Contact.html)
 1. A form is available on this page for the user to get in touch.
 2. There is a space for name, email and a message to be submitted.
-3. A submit button is available, and when you click on this an alert message will appear to tell you that you have submitted a message.
+3. A submit button is available.
+4. Company information, contact email and phone number along with some info on the company (fictional)
-4. A map is also available with the region where this (fictional) company is
+5. A map is also available with the region where this (fictional) company is located - with marker for head office.

 <a></a>
 ### **Existing Features**
-#### Header
+#### Pages
-- Logo - Allows the user to easily recognise the brand of “Ireland-Gaeilge”.
-- If the user clicks on the logo, it will return the users to the “Home” section as they would expect.
-- Also, in header area – Social Media Links to “Gaeilge Vibe” which is an Irish Language area (use for Educational Purpose for this project only)
 - Navigation Bar - Allows the user to easily navigate the website's sections and find what they are looking for with ease and speed.
 - Game Page - Allows the user to go directly to the game and play.
 - Get in Touch Page - Allow user to see fill in a contact form to send feedback or ask questions.
 - Also, a map on this page to show the location of the company. (as it is not a real company – location map is regional)
+- Social Media Links to “Gaeilge Vibe” which is an Irish Language area (use for Educational Purpose for this project only)
+- Hamburger menu when using phone

 <a></a>
 ### **Features to be implemented**